The Extraction Map

 PredicateAn Sql WHERE clause that can be used to filter which rows in the Vw.Customer staging table should be used.

 Predicate ParametersIt is possible to pass parameter values to the Predicate.
-For instance, a Run parameter holding a run date in the Director.
+For instance, a Run parameter holding a migration date in the Portal Operations.

 DiscriminatorDetermines which distinct values in the Vw.Customer should trigger the creation of a new Customer Business Object.